allegro/blog/_posts/2022-10-21-lazy-loading-with-mbox.md

 ### The result

 First, we learned about our user's interactions with the homepage.

-After introducing lazy loading, we learned that only **5% of iOS** and **9% of Android** users load the second part of the Allegro homepage.
+After introducing lazy loading, only **5% of iOS** and **9% of Android** users load the second part of the Allegro homepage.
-Most users do not scroll down, and loading the whole screen has wasted our resources (as we expected).
+Most users do not scroll down, and loading the whole screen has wasted our resources.

 The Allegro app measures **First Meaningful Paint (FMP)** for screen content.
 This metric tells us how fast the primary content is visible to the user.
 After introducing lazy loading, **FMP** improved, and the first content is visible to users **61% faster** than before on both platforms (iOS and Android).